guberArmin/PG6301-1-20V-Exam/README.md

 - It was not specified where on website should user receive free loot boxes.
 I decided to use `/loot` page, where user is opening loot boxes.
-Box is received every 30 seconds for simpler testing (both for me and examiners).
+Box is received every 30 seconds, for simpler testing  (both for me and examiners) I went with such low amount time.
 It can happen that user gets box right away on coming to `loot` as server starts counting on first open websocket.
 I felt that it would be just unnecessary strain on servers resources to hold timer for each user connected with websocket and send loot boxes individually, that is why all users recive